 I felt truly touched and I remember telling Ghost backstage that “They knew the words men, they knew the words.”
 And it was just a really amazing moment.

-When I started getting recognised in the streets and this also happened in a foreign country as well.
+When I started getting recognized in the streets and this also happened in a foreign country as well.
 I'm a pretty low-key person and SDC aren't exactly the most in-your-face group.
-So when I started getting recognised in the streets, I was like “Wow, streets are feeling guys.”
+So when I started getting recognized in the streets, I was like “Wow, streets are feeling guys.”

 On one particular occasion, I was on the underground in London and two people at Victoria station were just looking at me.
 At first, I was like “What's up with these people, why are they gauging me anyhow?”
 But then, the guy sent, I think it was his girlfriend-- I assumed but it might not have been-- to ask if I was part of SDC.
 And she was like “Yeah.”
 And the guy just started running mad and he just started shouting like, “Yooo!
 Big fan!”
 And all that stuff.

 What are some things you no longer do or some places you no longer frequent after this happened?

 I go anywhere I want to go, nothing really changed.
 As I said, SDC isn't exactly in-your-face.
 But I mean, I haven't been to Silver Fox in a long time, I guess I stopped doing that.
 (Ghost laughs) Other than that, I go everywhere.

 Our style and approach to music have always been from a very real level, we never try to pretend that we're more than what we are, we never try to pretend that we have more than what we do.
 So we've always been very honest and very open and, I feel that way, it makes us relatable with fans.
 We go everywhere, the same places that we've always gone.
 A lot of times, fans come up and take pictures and I just feel that because of the type of people that we are, we've never put ourselves in a position or situation where people can't access or reach us.
 That's not Show Dem Camp.